-The AEM shall be a plain text file, using the keyword descriptions given in 4.2.1 through 4.2.6.
+The AEM shall be a plain text file, using the keyword descriptions given in 4.2.2 through 4.2.4.

+ACM

+The ACM shall be a plain text file, using the keywords given in Sections 5.2.2 through 5.2.10.

 Lines

-Each APM and AEM line must not exceed 254 ASCII characters and spaces (excluding line termination character[s]).
+Each APM or AEM line must not exceed 254 ASCII characters and spaces, excluding line termination character(s).

+ACM lines may be of arbitrary length.
+If exchange between the two parties requires a maximum line length, that limit should be negotiated and agreed.

 Only printable ASCII characters and blanks shall be used.
 Control characters (such as TAB, etc.) shall not be used, except as indicated below for the termination of lines.

 Blank lines may be used at any position within the file.

 Comment lines shall be optional.
-See 5.8.2 for details regarding the placement of comment lines in an APM.
-See 5.8.3 for details regarding the placement of comment lines in an AEM.
+See Section 6.9.2 for details regarding the placement of comment lines in an APM.
+See Section 6.9.3 for details regarding the placement of comment lines in an AEM.
+See Section 6.9.4 for details regarding the placement of comment lines in an ACM.

-APM and AEM lines shall be terminated by a single Carriage Return or a single Line Feed, or a Carriage Return/Line Feed pair or a Line Feed/Carriage Return pair.
+APM, AEM, and ACM lines shall be terminated by a single Carriage Return or a single Line Feed, or a Carriage Return/Line Feed pair or a Line Feed/Carriage Return pair.

 Keywords

-All header, metadata, and APM data lines, with exceptions as noted in 5.5.8, shall use ‘keyword = value’ notation, abbreviated as KVN.
+All header, metadata, and data lines, with exceptions as noted in Section 6.6.9, shall use ‘keyword = value’ notation, abbreviated as KVN.

 Only a single ‘keyword = value’ assignment shall be made on a line.